plasne/career/projects.md

 ## Microsoft

+### HPE GPAS to Azure
+* I helped design the appropriate architecture and assisted with the implementation of HP Enterprise Software's deployment of GPAS on Azure.
+The most notable challenges included a HADR configuration of SQL Server 2016 and SMTP relay services.

+### Data Pipeline for PROS
+* I helped design a [data pipeline](https://github.com/plasne/ADFHDIPIG-pipeline) process for PROS for the ingress of data from their customers and egress back to those customers.
+This involved orchestration using Azure Data Factory and transformation using Apache Pig on Hadoop.
+There were a lot of areas that required custom code and so I wrote all that using Java.
+There was a requirement for consolidated logging and the visualization of those logs was written by me in Node.js.

+### Public Cloud for OpenText
+* I helped design the appropriate architecture for OpenText's Content Server product to be deployed in Azure for their first production customer in a public cloud.
+The most notable challenge of this project was ensuring high-performance, highly-available shared storage that could also be used for disaster recovery scenarios.

 ### Multi-Service Availability
 * I developed the [MSA](https://github.com/plasne/Multi-Service-Availability) application to address the challenges with understanding and controlling service health when deploying a microservices application across multiple regions.